-- 7.1 The School is a mainstream independent school with high academic standards.
-Even so, we carry out screening tests on each pupil, in order to detect signs of learning difficulties, where apparent from the test results. - 7.2 The School's approach to the detection and management of learning difficulties will be guided by the Code of Practice.
+7.1.1 The School's approach to the detection and management of learning difficulties will be guided by the Code of Practice.
 In general, the School's approach will be cautious so as not unnecessarily to run the risk of a child being labelled when a later assessment might result in a different explanation for the difficulty.

-7.3 Formal assessment
+7.2 Formal assessment

-- 7.3.1 If the test results indicate that a pupil may have a learning difficulty which ought to be assessed without delay, we will ask the pupil's parents to agree to the pupil being formally assessed by an Educational Psychologist or Specialist Assessor.
-The School will ask the parents to agree to follow his / her recommendations unless there are persuasive reasons to the contrary. - 7.3.2 The parents may consult a specialist SpLd/Dyslexia Assessor retained by the School, or use an Educational Psychologist or Specialist Assessor of their own choice.
-The cost in either case must be borne by the parents.
+- 7.2.1 If the test results indicate that a pupil may have a learning difficulty which ought to be assessed without delay, we will ask the pupil's parents to agree to the pupil being formally assessed by an Educational Psychologist or Specialist Assessor.
+The School will ask the parents to agree to follow his / her recommendations unless there are persuasive reasons to the contrary. - 7.2.2 As an alternative to a formal assessment, the School may suggest a course of additional specialist teaching by a qualified specialist on a one-to-one basis in school.
+This would normally be during term time.